miker704/Strife/patches.md

     - Added the functionality to reset state holding redux state errors and clear redux error state, and reset any error or success style modifiers and messages when the user inputs any text into the input field in add friends page this function is called in submission blocker which checks if the input has text or not and enables or disables the submit button depending on if the input field has data or not and the input handler also calls the function if needed.
     - Removed the render friend ship error modal function and instead call it in a reject promise if the friend request fails.
     - Added onReject functions after the then() function of the promise dispatch functions in add friends page.
+    - Upon SuccessFul friend request the input field will clear in add friends page.

 ## Backend Changes